collinsjosh/census-app/README.md

 > lein run
 ```

-Go to [localhost:8080/index.html](http://localhost:8080/index.html) and your discover the secrets of US demographics.
+Go to [localhost:8080/index.html](http://localhost:8080/index.html) and discover the secrets of US demographics.

 ## About
 Census-app uses the [Quick Facts](https://www.census.gov/quickfacts/table/PST045215/00) data that summarizes the 2010 U.S. census results.
 The app presents a [population pyrimad](https://en.wikipedia.org/wiki/Population_pyramid) for any state and county in the U.S.